orchy-mfe/orchy-doc/docs/tutorials/tutorials/tutorial-import-maps.md

 ## Template preparation

-Let's apply them to a fresh React template!
+Let's start with a fresh React template!

 Firstly, scaffold it using the `create-orchy-mfe` tool: